jamcrunch/Beanaoke/04 Finished Lyrics/Pixies, The - Where is My Beans?.md

 Where is my beans?
 Where is my beans?
 Where is my beans?
-Way out from my kitchen, searchin' for them
+Way out from the kitchen, searchin' for them

 I was swimming in the Caribbean
 Lookin' for some Jamaican beans and rice